structlog Architecture and Setup

 from opentelemetry.sdk.trace.export import ConsoleSpanExporter, SimpleSpanProcessor

-# Initialize OTel SDK for demonstration
+# Initialize the OTel SDK for the demonstration

 trace.set_tracer_provider(TracerProvider())